angushushu/keypiano/README.md

 # KeyPiano

-A simplified web version of freepiano.
+A simplified web version of freepiano made with aistudio.
 Try it [here](https://angushushu.com/piano).

 ## Run Locally